‘SCO summit 2025 jeopardized by India’s missteps’

-This is apropos a letter to the Editor from this writer carried by the newspaper on Monday and yesterday.
+This is apropos a series of letters to the Ediror from this writer titled ‘SCO summit 2025 jeopardized by India’s missteps’.

-It is therefore important to note that tensions escalated further when Modi openly criticized China’s Belt and Road Initiative (BRI), declaring that “connectivity loses its meaning if it bypasses sovereignty,” an unmistakable reference to the China-Pakistan Economic Corridor (CPEC), which runs through disputed territory in Kashmir.
+Furthermore, a united SCO could have collectively condemned Israel’s ongoing atrocities in Gaza and the West Bank, asserting the bloc’s moral authority and influence on one of the world’s most pressing humanitarian crises.

-While sovereignty concerns may be valid, raising the issue in this forum and framing it as an attack on China undermined the spirit of regional integration that the SCO seeks to promote.
-With over 150 countries engaged in BRI-related projects and billions of dollars in infrastructure, trade, and investment flows tied to the initiative, Modi’s remarks risked alienating not just China but many other SCO members benefiting from the program.
+Similarly, the fragile India-Pakistan ceasefire could have been strengthened through mediation frameworks discussed within the summit.
+These measures would not only have stabilized the region but also positioned the SCO as a credible alternative to NATO and other Western-led alliances in shaping global security and economic priorities.

 Copyright Business Recorder, 2025